 It is so quiet, and all that you can hear is the rustling of the bamboo trees.
-As the breeze blows, the bamboo trees bump to each other and create the soothing unreal sound of nature.
+As the breeze blows, the bamboo trees bump into each other and create the soothing unreal sound of nature.

 Reason #6: Kinkakuji Temple

 So, when I learned that there are more than 1600 temples to see in Kyoto, I got really excited.
-Because I know now that I can see many structures manifesting East Asian architecture without traveling from cities to cities.
+Because I know now that I can see many structures manifesting East Asian architecture without traveling from city to city.

 One of the temples I discovered in Kyoto with the utmost grandeur is Kinkakuji Temple, the Golden Pavillion.
 Here is the photo of Kyoto taken from the pond of Kinkakuji Temple:

 So we must expect a beautiful landscape and tranquil pond near the temple structures.
 It is located in the northern hills of Kyoto, built in the year 1398.
 It shows the extravagant culture of the Kitayama practiced by Kyoto’s aristocrats during Yoshimitsu’s times.

 The golden walls on the top floors and the minimalistic white panels below are just so satisfying to the eyes.
-The water reflection makes it much lovely!
-This just turned my adoration with Japanese style and architecture much more profound.
+The water reflection makes it much more lovely!
+This just turned my adoration for Japanese style and architecture much more profound.

-Kyoto’s Photo #7: Higashiyama District
+Reason #7: Higashiyama District

 For a kid born in the ’90s, that is something I am really proud of!
 That’s at least I did not spend most of my childhood acting cool, flirting, and scrolling social media nonsense all day.
-Watching animes let me learn and discover Japanese culture and eventually lead me to write this blog post.
+Watching anime let me learn and discover Japanese culture and eventually led me to write this blog post.

 Here is the photo of Kyoto taken from Higashiyama District:

-When I saw the photo above, I was able to reminisce all those animes immediately.
+When I saw the photo above, I could reminisce about all those animes immediately.
 It inspired me to behold in person the streets where the characters in the anime walked.
 Though they are fictional, I know you get the point.

 Here, we can see the narrow streets, wooden houses, and traditional merchant shops nostalgic of the atmosphere of the old capital city.
 The Higashiyama District is one of Kyoto’s best-preserved historic districts, located on the lower slopes of the city’s eastern mountains.

-Photo from Kyoto #8: Hyakumanben Chijon-Ji Shrine
+Reason #8: Hyakumanben Chijon-Ji Shrine

 One of the most incredible things that I’ve learned from traveling so far is the beauty of diversity, including religion.
 Homogeneity is ugly, it is boring, and it seems nothing will make sense with it.